2011–12 Brisbane Roar FC season: Season recap

 On 30 August 2011, the club announced they had signed Canadian International midfielder Issey Nakajima-Farran from Danish top-flight team AC Horsens on a one-year deal.
 On 5 September 2011, the club released their kits for the upcoming season.

 The day after the kit unveiling, the club announced Matt Smith as the successor to Matt McKay's captaincy, with the midfielder having moved to Glasgow Rangers FC.
 On 20 September, CEO Eugenie Buckley announced her departure, stepping down after her contract runs out, believed to be at the end of September.
 For Brisbane Lions CEO Michael Bowers will take the reins of the club for the time being, until new owners are found for the Roar.
 On 23 September, the Roar announce they had signed 3 young Australians (Nicholas Fitzgerald, George Lambadaridis & Corey Brown), each to two-year contracts.
 Football Federation Australia regulations allow for 3 players young enough to play in the NYL to be paid full-time wages outside the A-League salary cap.

 On 4 October 2011, it was announced that the Bakrie family had acquired 70% of the club for a fee thought to be around $8M.
 The new Chairman of the club will be former AFC executive committee member Dali Tahir.
-On 28 October 2011, the Roar set a new record for the biggest victory by the club, beating Adelaide United 7–1 at Suncorp Stadium.
+On 28 October 2011, the Roar set a record for the biggest victory by the club, beating Adelaide United 7–1 at Suncorp Stadium.
 The scoreline also created another record, being the most goals in a match with 8.
 New striker Besart Berisha also created history, scoring the most goals in a game for Brisbane with 4.
 The Roar went on to draw their following 2 games, 2–2 away vs Melbourne Victory and 1–1 at home to Wellington Phoenix.
 The style of play being played against the Roar was described as "parking the bus", a term meaning the opposition side would defend, with most, if not all, players behind the ball to protect the scoreline.

 The following week, Brisbane recorded a 2–1 win away to Newcastle Jets, with the result being the Roar's 35th consecutive unbeaten match, equaling the 74-year-old record for all Australian sporting codes, held by Rugby league Eastern Suburbs, who are now known as the Sydney Roosters.
-A week later, Brisbane defeated Perth Glory 4–0 at home, the team's 36th consecutive match without loss, to set a new record for the longest unbeaten streak at the top level of any football code in Australia.
+A week later, Brisbane defeated Perth Glory 4–0 at home, the team's 36th consecutive match without loss, to set a record for the longest unbeaten streak at the top level of any football code in Australia.
 The Roar's streak came to an end a week later against Sydney FC in wet and windy conditions at WIN Jubilee Oval.
 A goal in the first minute and another 20 minutes later saw the Roar lose for just the second time in 42 matches.